zkFold/zkfold-cardano/README.md

 # zkFold: Cardano integration library
-An integration of zkFold Symbolic smart contracts with the Cardano blockchain.
+Integration of zkFold Symbolic smart contracts with the Cardano blockchain.
 The repository contains
 - the Plutus script for the zkFold Symbolic verifier;
 - the Plutus script for the Plonk proof verification token;
-- the off-chain code for transaction building.
+- the off-chain code for transaction building;
+- benchmarks for the Plutus scripts;
+- end-to-end tests for the zkFold Symbolic smart contracts.

 ## Building the project